-Sherlock, an offering of SDSC's Health Cyberinfrastructure division, is a center of excellence focused on managed information technology and data services in healthcare for academia and government that includes compliant cloud hosting, cyber security, data management, application development, and visualization.
-Formed in 2013, a partnership between SDSC Health CI division and its business partners, Sherlock’s portfolio of services are offered to federal, state, and local governments, University of California as well as universities nationwide.
+Sherlock, an offering of SDSC's Health Cyberinfrastructure Division, is a Center of Excellence focused on managed information technology and data services for academia and government that spans many IT disciplines, including compliant cloud hosting, cyber security, and data management.
+Formed in 2013, Sherlock’s portfolio of services are offered to federal, state, and local governments, University of California as well as universities nationwide.

-- Sherlock Cloud: managed cloud hosting provides both HIPAA- and FISMA-complaint services in accordance with hundreds of NIST controls governing system access, information control, and management processes.
+- Sherlock Cloud: managed cloud hosting provides both HIPAA-, FISMA-, CUI-, and CSF-complaint services in accordance with hundreds of NIST controls governing system access, information control, and management processes.

 - Sherlock Data Lab: helps transform digital data into meaningful information using a hybrid approach to data warehousing.